llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   }

-In this example, the extension used by the ``module interface`` is ``.cpp`` instead of ``.cppm``, so it cannot be compiled with the command lines from the previous example, but it can be compiled with:
+In this example, the extension used by the ``module interface`` is ``.cpp`` instead of ``.cppm``, so it cannot be compiled like the previous example, but it can be compiled with:

 .. code-block:: console